mietek/halcyon-website/pages/documentation/library-reference/index.md

 Library reference
 =================

-Documentation for [_bashmenot_](https://github.com/mietek/bashmenot/), a library of functions for safer shell scripting.

-Intended for people interested in developing Halcyon, [Haskell on Heroku](http://haskellonheroku.com/), or other complex GNU _bash_ scripts.
+Internal documentation for [_bashmenot_](https://github.com/mietek/bashmenot/), a library of functions for safer shell scripting.
+Intended for people interested in contributing to _Halcyon_ or writing their own complex GNU _bash_ programs.
 Best read together with the source code.

+Please report any problems with the documentation on the [_halcyon-website_ issue tracker](https://github.com/mietek/halcyon-website/issues/).

 > Contents: